MicrosoftDocs/cpp-docs/docs/ide/ide-and-tools-for-visual-cpp-development.md

 ## Write code

 After you create a project, all the project files are displayed in the **Solution Explorer** window.
+(A *solution* is a logical container for one or more related projects.)
 When you click on a .h or .cpp file in **Solution Explorer**, the file opens up in the code editor.

 ![Solution Explorer and code editor](../ide/media/vs2017-solution-explorer-code-editor.png "Visual Studio 2017 Solution Explorer and code editor")